How would I benefit from a program that focuses on women's leadership?

 Will the Baldwin Scholars spring seminar count toward academic requirements?

 Yes.
 It counts as a seminar toward your first-year requirement and is also coded to meet curriculum requirements.

 I am thinking about going abroad during my junior year.
 Will that interfere with the Baldwin Scholars research/internship experience?

 No. The research/internship experience can be fulfilled during the fall or spring semesters of your junior year or during the summer before or after your junior year.

 I see the program includes no tuition scholarship.
 Will it cost me anything to participate?

 No. All program costs, including the internship, will be covered.

 Will internships only be available in select fields?

 You can work closely with the staff at the Career Center to identify internship opportunities that match your skills and interests.
-You will also have the option to complete academic research to fulfill this requirement.
+You will also have the option to complete academic research or take a non-credit-bearing class to fulfill this requirement.

 Will I emerge from the program with a minor?